 “Value” Means Giving Away Something That Has A Cost

-The social media gurus have spoken and they all say to “create value” when prospecting on LinkedIn.
+The social media gurus have all spoken and they all say to “create value” when prospecting on LinkedIn.
 While this is a great buzzword to use in sales meetings and pump up your team, I don’t get the impression that everyone in the industry practices what they preach.

 Giving away something of value should have a cost.
-For example, by the time I am done writing this article, I would have spent roughly four hours or more researching, writing and editing it, in addition to the numerous hours of work experience that has influenced the concepts herein.
+For example, by the time I am done writing this article, I would have spent roughly two hours or more researching, writing and editing it, in addition to the numerous hours of work experience that has influenced the concepts herein.
 This time has a cost, which is why the material itself has value.